kubewarden/docs/docs/architecture.md

 The communication between `policy-server` (the "host") and the WebAssembly policy (the "guest") uses the waPC communication protocol.
-There is a description of using the protocol in the [writing policies](/writing-policies/index.md) documentation.
+The protocol description is part of the [writing policies](/writing-policies/index.md) documentation.

 ## How Kubewarden handles many policy servers and policies